ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 ### Customizing Resourceful Routes

-While the standard naming convention provided by the `resources` Route method will often serve you well, you may find that you need to customize the route to easily control where your URL's route to.
+While the standard naming convention provided by the `resources` Route method will often serve you well, you may find that you need to customize the route to easily control where your URL s route to.

 #### Specifying a controller to use